Christopher-Linus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script prints the result of POWER divided by DIVIDE This script displays the result of BREATH to the power of LOVE This script converts a number from base 2 to basse 10
+This script prints the result of POWER divided by DIVIDE This script displays the result of BREATH to the power of LOVE This script converts a number from base 2 to basse 10 This script prints all possible combinations of two letters, except oo